thebadjavi/docs/docs/install/certificates.md

 # Reset certificates

-If you replaced certificates and nothing worked check the previous 'Verify updated certs' indications.
+If you replaced certificates and nothing worked it is recommended to start the proccess again by resetting certificates.
+If you manipulate certificates in the folder it could confuss IsardVDI certificate processing code.

 You can always get your IsardVDI working again with self signed certificates by removing /opt/isard/certs/default folder.
 IsardVDI will generate and configure a new self signed certificate again.
 Procedure will be: